flectech/TawkToJiraSync/README.md

 ### Tawk.To
 You need your Tawk.To ticket creation/update email address, so that the Tawk.To ticket can be updated with the JIRA ticket reference.
-This is the same email you send to in order to create new tickets
+This is the same email you send to in order to create new tickets, typically something like `tickets@your-tenant.tawk.email`

 ### JIRA
 You need: